-If you are interested in applying for a federal educational loan, please contact MU’s Student Financial Aid Office at 1-800-225-6075 if in Missouri.
-Outside of Missouri, call (573) 882-7506.
+If you are interested in applying for a federal educational loan, please contact MU’s Student Financial Aid Office at (573) 882-7506.
 You can also write to Financial Aid, 11 Jesse Hall, Columbia, MO 65211.
 You must be a U.S. citizen or permanent resident to be eligible for federal financial aid.

 Both research and teaching assistantships are available on a competitive basis to graduate students who are able to contribute special skills to the mission and work of the school.
 Research assistants support faculty members in their research or creative projects, or sometimes in service activities.
 Teaching assistants typically perform teaching-related activities such as guest lecturing, writing and grading exams, grading papers, and meeting with students.
 Teaching assistants may also be involved in service activities.

 International graduate students are not eligible for teaching assistantships during their first semester on campus.
 According to university policy and Missouri law, all graduate students who received elementary and secondary education in a country where English is not the official language must successfully pass a language screening (at a Level 3) and attend one semester on campus before receiving any type of teaching assignment.

 Graduate assistants usually work 10 hours a week.
 Assistantships carry a full waiver of the resident and non-resident educational fees (tuition).
 The waiver does not include incidental fees, i.e. student health, student activity, information technology, journalism fee, and recreation facility fee.
 Tuition waivers cover only courses that are directly related to the plan of study.

 Master’s students can receive a maximum of four semesters of financial support.
 Support is considered any financial assistance for which a student receives a tuition waiver, and includes scholarships, fellowships and assistantships.